bombasticSlacks/Aspirant/Temp Skills File.md

 No longer includes instrumental performance, which is better covered with Accuracy

 ## Resolve
-### Channelling
+### Will
-Exact same
+The Same as channelling, inflicting your will on the world around you.

-### Weaving
+### Attunement
-Exact same as ritual, but it's a less clunky word, and also I think better clarifies that rituals make things, whereas channelling just changes things temporarily.
+Exact same as ritual, but it's a less clunky word, and also I think better clarifies that rituals are about connecting to the world around you and influencing it, rather than changing it completely.

 ### Composure
 Partially the same, composure only includes the mental portion of the old composure.